Followers

 Stalemate at Whitemarsh was the last action

-before George Washington leads his army to
+before George Washington led his army to

 a place called Valley Forge